LorneWhiteway/glimpse_project/README.md

 8. cd ./build
 9. make

-## Things to know about glimpse:
+### Things to know about glimpse:
 1. Command line arguments should be ini file, input catalogue, and output file name (in that order), The flags '--config', '--data' and '--output' should not be provided.
-2. In the ini file, the 'size' argument is a diameter, not a radius.
+2. In the ini file, the 'size' argument is the length of the edge of a square.